atolab/zenoh-web/content/docs/manual/abstractions.md

 ## Admin space

-The administration space of zenoh allowing to administrate a zenoh router and its plugins.
+The administration space of Zenoh allowing to administrate a Zenoh router and its plugins.
-It is accessible via regular get/put on zenoh, under the `@/router/<router-id>` prefix, where **`<router-id>`** is the UUID of a zenoh router.
+It is accessible via regular get/put on Zenoh, under the `@/router/<router-id>` prefix, where **`<router-id>`** is the UUID of a Zenoh router.

-When using the REST API, you can replace the `<router-id>` with the **`local`** keyword, meaning the operation addresses the zenoh router the HTTP client is connected to.
+When using the REST API, you can replace the `<router-id>` with the **`local`** keyword, meaning the operation addresses the Zenoh router the HTTP client is connected to.

 For instance, the following keys can be used: